open-wc/open-wc/packages/building-rollup/README.md

 export default createDefaultConfig({ input: './src/index.html' });
 ```

-Our rollup config will look through your `index.html` and extract all module scripts and feed them to rollup.
+Our rollup config will look through your `index.html` and extract all module scripts (nothing else -- see below) and feed them to rollup.

 3. Create an `index.html`:
 ```html